rportugal/couchbase-js/README.md

 # Overview
 This project implements a pure JS client based on the undocumented Couchbase REST APIs that power the Web UI.
+As such, it only works if you already have credentials for the UI.

 # Usage
 ```